Yandy Díaz Player Props: Rays vs. Tigers

-Yandy Diaz -- .257 average over his past 10 games -- will be in action for the Tampa Bay Rays against the Detroit Tigers, with Tarik Skubal on the mound, on August 5 at 1:10 PM ET.
+Yandy Diaz -- 1-for-5 in his last game -- will be in action for the Tampa Bay Rays versus the Detroit Tigers, with Matt Manning on the mound, on August 6 at 1:40 PM ET.

 Yandy Díaz Game Info & Props vs. the Tigers